mlavi/hugo/content/about.md

  Internet architecture, real-time media, and the ability to nurture people, developers, networks, and systems to work together.
 His multidisciplinary practice is complimented by the term [DevOps](https://en.wikipedia.org/wiki/DevOps).

+You can review Mark's career and endorsements at https://www.linkedin.com/in/marklavi